hl7au/au-fhir-core/input/pagecontent/general-guidance.md

 Slices are defined as open (i.e. `slicing.rules` is `open`) so that downstream IGs and applications can add additional patterns where required, provided the AU Core profile constraints are met.

 Patterns and fixed values are used to define support for recognised clinical concepts:
-* Pattern is the preferred primary mechanism to represent "at least the following" for coded repeating elements (e.g. [AU Core Smoking Status](StructureDefinition-au-core-smokingstatus.html) applies pattern to specify that at least one instance of `Observation.code` needs to have `Observation.code.coding.code`="1747861000168109" and `Observation.code.coding.system`="http://snomed.info/sct").
+* Pattern is the preferred primary mechanism to represent 'at least the following' for coded repeating elements (e.g. [AU Core Smoking Status](StructureDefinition-au-core-smokingstatus.html) applies pattern to specify that at least one instance of `Observation.code` needs to have `Observation.code.coding.code`="1747861000168109" and `Observation.code.coding.system`="http://snomed.info/sct").
 * Fixed values are used in slices to define an additional recognised clinical concept (e.g. [AU Core Smoking Status](StructureDefinition-au-core-smokingstatus.html) defines an optional slice of `Observation.code` as `Observation.code.coding.code`="72166-2" and `Observation.code.coding.system`="http://loinc.org").

 <div class="stu-note" markdown="1">